 We welcome all of our new and returning students to Orientation Week – or ‘O Week’ as we like to call it.
-O Week occurs the week prior to the first week of Session 1.
 It is a great chance to embrace campus life, and get familiar with all of the support and opportunities available to you before classes begin the following week.

 The week will be packed with sessions, tours and events so wear comfortable clothes, bring a drink bottle and get ready to explore.

-When you arrive, stop in at the 'O Week starts here' areas to say hello, grab a map and find out what's on for that day.
+When you arrive, drop by the info stalls, grab your orientation guide and find out what's on for that day.

 Our international and postgraduate students will be invited to additional events to be welcomed by staff, meet other students and to find out about the support Macquarie offers during your transition.